|

 Stopped Using My Credit Cards

-The next thing that I did was that I stopped using my credit cards.
-My credit utilization ratio started decreasing by just making payments on them.
+The next thing that I did was stop using my credit cards.
+My credit utilization ratio started decreasing when I just made payments to them.
 I went from having a 90% utilization rate in 2014 to getting it down to 45% by 2016.
-Since then, I’ve paid off my credit card debt, got back into debt, and then eliminated it again.
+Since then, I’ve paid off my credit card debt and got back into it.
+That’s a story for another day, though.
 The good thing is that I never maxed out the cards again.
 Doing that would have negatively affected my credit.

 Keeping my credit card balance low is one of the things that helped me get my finances in order.
-I’m sure that it will help you as well.
+It will help you as well.

 Make Extra Payments

-You can next increase your credit score by 100 points is to make extra payments to your debts.
-I started making extra payments to all my debts.
-I’m not sure how much that helped, but it was something that I had to do.
+You can next increase your credit score by 100 points by making extra payments to your debts.
+I started making additional payments to all my debts.
+I don’t know how much that helped, but it was something that I had to do.
 I got tired of looking at those ridiculous numbers.
-Doing different side hustles was the main way that I was able to get extra money.
-If you need some ideas, check out this post titled 70+ ways to make extra money this month.
+Doing different side hustles was the primary way I could earn extra money.
+If you need ideas, check out this, which features over 70 ways to make extra money

-I’m still amped at how I increased my credit score by 100 points.
+When it happened, I was very excited at how I increased my credit score by 100 points.
 I never thought it would have increased by 160+ points in a few months.
-I’m proof that even if you have thousands of dollars of debt, you can still increase your score.
-If you have a low credit score, I want you to realize that you can raise your score too.
-You just need to create a plan.
+I’m proof that you can still improve your score even if you have thousands of dollars of debt.
+If you have a low credit score, I want you to realize that you can raise your score, too.
+You need to create a plan.
 Remember, 65% of your credit score consists of your payment history and the amounts owed.
 So make sure that you pay your bills on time.
 Don’t procrastinate like I used to do.
 There’s nothing fun about having delinquent accounts.

 Credit Sesame

 One tool I use when looking at my credit score is credit sesame.
 Credit Sesame has a financial debt analysis tool that shows you your total debt.
-It then breaks the debt down into categories such as credit card debt, student loans, and others.
+It then breaks the debt into categories such as credit card debt, student loans, etc.

 Credit Sesame also goes into detail about your credit score and credit report.
 They also give you several credit recommendations.
-Those recommendations could be credit cards that you can sign up for or personal loans that can help you pay off high-interest debt.
+Those recommendations include credit cards you can sign up for or personal loans to help you pay off high-interest debt.
 Did I mention that credit sesame is free to use?
 All you have to do is sign up.

-If you’re interested in getting your credit score in order, click here
+If you want to get your credit score in order, click here

-After reading this post, I know you now know how to increase your credit score by 100 points.
+After reading this post, you can increase your credit score by 100 points.
 If I can do it, you can as well.
 It may not be easy, but you can do it.

 []